bonfire-engine/bonfire-engine.github.io/tiled_support.md

 ## Useful

 You can set type in your tile to `above` to render this tile above all components in your game.
+If you need that the all tiles of layer render above all components you can create a `Custom Property` in your layer and create one named `type` with value `above`.

 You can set type in your tile to `dynamicAbove` to render this tile dynamic by Y axis.